-The typical inverter control system utilizes a two-loop control scheme where the feed-forward terms with the inner current loop are designed to achieve higher bandwidth than the outer voltage loop such that the controller parameters can be tuned independently.
+The typical inverter control system utilizes the two-loop control scheme and feed-forward terms with the inner current loop designed to achieve higher bandwidth than the outer voltage loop so the controller parameters can be tuned independently.
 In general, the overall time constant of the voltage regulation is far smaller than that of the droop mode.
-Therefore, one can consider a fast regulation of the inverter terminal voltage and neglect the LC filters.
-To mimic the virtual impedance (or equivalently generators' stator windings), additional terms that react to the output currents are added to emulate the inductive dynamics.
+Therefore, effectively we can consider a fast regulation of the inverter terminal voltage and neglect the LC filters.
+To mimic the virtual impedance (or equivalently generators' stator windings), we can add additional terms that react to the output currents to emulate the inductive dynamics.
 That is, the modified reference voltages are of the following forms: